Tucupita Marcano Player Props: Pirates vs. Cubs

 Tucupita Marcano At The Plate

-- Marcano has 11 doubles, a triple, three home runs and six walks while hitting .248.
+- Marcano is hitting .246 with 11 doubles, a triple, three home runs and eight walks.

-- Looking at the 43 games he has played this season, he's hit a long ball in three of them (7.0%), and in 2.1% of his trips to the plate.
+- He has hit a home run in 6.5% of his games in 2023, and 2% of his trips to the plate.

-- Marcano has driven in a run in seven games this season (16.3%), including two games with multiple runs batted in.
+- Marcano has driven in a run in nine games this year (19.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.